Menopausal Weight Gain, causes and treatment options

 It seems cruel that just as we begin to relax because we no longer menstruate, we get hit by a host of new challenges instead, like menopausal symptoms.
 Not only does menopause (and perimenopause) cause hot flashes, incontinence, vaginal dryness, and more in some women, it can also cause us to gain weight!

 Most menopausal women can expect to see some weight gain, especially around the waist.
-The hormonal changes of menopause might make you more likely to gain abdominal fat than gain weight around your hips and thighs.
+The hormonal changes of menopause might make you more likely to gain abdominal fat than weight around your hips and thighs.

 Not all weight gain is a threat to your health, but gaining too much weight can tax your body and lead to hypertension, diabetes, and heart disease.
 A larger waistline raises these risks even more.
 There’s a link between estrogen and body fat storage.
 Post-menopausal women burn less fat than they did in their pre-menopausal years.